Affiliate Disclosure: Deviant Noise is a professional review site that may receive compensation for purchases made through links on our site.

 The user interface is clean and intuitive, making it easy to work with.

 And the lessons come with advanced controls which help make practicing songs easier.
 You can easily loop a section of a song to keep trying to master it over and over.
 And you can easily do a “first run-through” of a song using WAIT MODE – the software just waits for you to hit the next note in the piece before advancing.
-That way you can slowly learn the notes and chords without worrying about tempo/time/scrolling.
+That way you can slowly learn the notes and piano chords without worrying about tempo/time/scrolling.

 It really seems the company has thought this through, and as a continual student of piano it’s very much appreciated.